folio-org/eureka-setup/eureka-cli/README.md

 source ~/.bash_profile
 ```

-> Type the command partially and hit TAB to see the available command suggestions or full command autocomplete
+> Type `eureka-cli` and hit TAB to see the available suggestions or full autocompletion

 ### Deploy the combined application